pi-square-io/.github/profile/README.md

-# PISQUARE Cloud & DevOps Experts
+# :cloud: PISQUARE Cloud & DevOps Experts

+Hello :wave: !
+Our passion is to make amazing things in the cloud !

-☁️ :cloud: We help you in every stage of your journey to the cloud by:
+We help you in every stage of your journey by :

-:pizza: Designing and building scalable and reliable cloud infrastructures
+:heavy_check_mark: Designing and building scalable and reliable cloud infrastructures

-:pizza: Assessing your current infrastructure and define improvements.
+:heavy_check_mark: Assessing your current infrastructure and define improvements.

-:pizza: Managing cloud infrastructures and ensuring high availabiltiy.
+:heavy_check_mark: Managing cloud infrastructures and ensuring high availabiltiy.

-:pizza: Defining and executing tailored strategies for your go to cloud journey.
+:heavy_check_mark: Defining and executing tailored strategies for your go to cloud journey.

-Check our Build, Managed Services, Audit and Migration offers [on our website](https://pisquare.fr/)!
+:point_right: Check our Build, Managed Services, Audit and Migration offers on our website : https://pisquare.fr/